8 Best Golf Irons For Low Handicappers – 2024 Reviews & Buying Guide

 PXG is a relatively new golf equipment manufacturer that was founded in 2014 and has quickly gained a foothold in the industry.
 It is backed by a slew of PGA Tour professionals including Zach Johnson and Joel Dahmen.

 Their 0311 P GEN6 model is all about blending workability and forgiveness.
-This iron was engineered to industry-leading standards and has an even thinner face than the previous generation, resulting in the highest COR and ball speeds PXG has ever produced.
+This iron was engineered to industry-leading standards and has an even thinner face than the previous generation, resulting in even higher COR and ball speeds.

 Compared to the XP model in the 0311 GEN6 family, the P has considerably less offset, a narrower sole, and a cleaner aesthetic, all of which suit the eye of low handicappers.
 The key technologies are: